Mchapa817/Library_Funding_Analysis_and_Visualization/README.md

 # Status
-Currently, my library project is on hold as I dedicate time to revisiting and enhancing my shelter analysis.
+Currently, my library project is on hold as I dedicate time to revisiting and enhancing my [Animal Shelter Analysis and Visualizations](https://github.com/Mchapa817/Animal_Shelter_Analysis_and_Visualization).
 This decision comes from my commitment to ensuring the shelter project fully reflects my growth and expertise as a data analyst.
 By focusing on this update, I aim to refine the analysis with advanced techniques and deliver more impactful results.

 However, I encourage anyone interested in gaining insight into my approach to new projects to review the outline I’ve set up for the library initiative.
 It offers a clear view of my planning process, showcasing how I develop and structure ideas before diving into execution.
 Once the shelter project is complete, I’ll bring the same level of precision and innovation to the library initiative.